armanbolatov/long_tail/README.md

-# Long-Tail Distribution under Gaussian Mixtures
+# Long-Tail Theory under Gaussian Mixtures

 This repository contains the code for the experiments conducted for the article "Long-Tail Theory under Gaussian Mixtures."